Expansion & New Construction

 Lindenwood University is in the midst of a bold campus expansion plan that blends the old with the new and provides facilities that will carry Lindenwood well into the future.

-Recently, the university broke ground for construction of a $21 million Library and Academic Resources Center.
+Recently, the university broke ground for construction of a $21 million Academic Resources Center.
 The three-story 100,000-square-foot facility will combine traditional library functions with a host of other student services and is scheduled to open in late 2016.

 The new building will serve as the heart of the University’s flagship St. Charles campus, a technologically advanced information center, open 24 hours a day, that will be suited to students needing help with their studies as well as those involved in serious research at all levels of academia.

 The stunning new building will include the Mary Ambler Archives, classrooms, and work spaces for adjunct instructors, as well as a variety of student services, including the Writing Center, Student and Academic Support Services (SASS), Career Services, English as a Second Language, International Students and Scholars, and Lindenwood Online.
-The LARC will replace the older 36,000-square-foot Margaret Leggat Butler Library, which was built in 1929.
+The ARC will replace the older 36,000-square-foot Margaret Leggat Butler Library, which was built in 1929.
 The new building will be a wonderful environment in which students can learn using the latest technology and media resources.

 Plaster School of Business & Entrepreneurship